 Please describe any variance between Estimated Total Revenue and Estimated Total Expenses:

-Describe Planned Use of MTW Single Fund Flexibility
+Description of Planned Use of MTW Single Fund Flexibility

 The MTW PHA shall provide a thorough narrative of planned activities that use only the MTW single fund flexibility.
 Where possible, the MTW PHA may provide metrics to track the outcomes of these programs and/or activities.
 Activities that use other MTW authorizations in Attachment C and/or D of the Standard MTW Agreement (or analogous section in a successor MTW Agreement) do not need to be described here, as they are already found in Section (III) or Section (IV) of the Annual MTW Plan.
-The MTW PHA shall also provide a thorough description of how it plans to use MTW single fund Flexibility to direct funding towards specific housing and/or service programs in a way that responds to local needs (that is, at a higher or lower level than would be possible without MTW single fund flexibility).
+The MTW PHA shall also provide a thorough description of how it plans to use MTW single fund flexibility to direct funding towards specific housing and/or service programs in a way that responds to local needs (that is, at a higher or lower level than would be possible without MTW single fund flexibility).